magnoeasy/easybuilder/english.md

 Additional Data:

-Source From: it's about where the data is coming from;
+Source From: where the data is coming from;

 To: where it is going.